born-to-be-mad/misc/JavaScript_best_practices.md

 You can import code from one file into another: `import { MyExport } from "./MyExport.js";`

 ### Destructuring
+This is truly magical.
+You can destruct objects and arrays.
+You can just get the property you are looking for easily.
 You can destructure objects or arrays with this syntax: `const {userId, title} = json`
 ```javascript
 const fetch = require('node-fetch');